IBM earnings miss points to poor quarter in hardware sector -analysts

 (The author is a Reuters Breakingviews columnist.
 The opinions expressed are his own.)

-April 19 Atleast five brokerages cut their price targets on IBM Corp (IBM.N) shares and warned its weak earnings suggested results would also be disappointing at other hardware technology companies such as EMC Corp EMC.N, Dell Inc DELL.O and HP Co (HPQ.N).
+April 19 Three brokerages cut their price targets on IBM Corp (IBM.N) shares and warned its weak earnings suggested results would also be disappointing at other hardware technology companies such as EMC Corp EMC.N, Dell Inc DELL.O and HP Co (HPQ.N).

-IBM's shares fell 8 percent to a three-month low of $190.56 on the New York Stock Exchange on Friday.
+IBM's shares were set to open 1.5 percent lower on Friday than their Thursday closing price of $207.15 on the New York Stock Exchange.

 IBM posted on Thursday a rare quarterly earnings miss as a sliding yen hurt earnings from Japan and it failed to close a number of major deals, especially in Europe and the United States.
 [ID:nL2N0D52J8]